The BOK’s Role in Treasury Service

 - Treasury Funds Accounting

-When treasury funds handled by branches of the BOK and by Treasury Agencies are concentrated into the BOK head office, this is immediately reflected in an increase or decrease in the government account.
+As treasury funds handled by the BOK’s branches and Treasury Agencies are aggregated into the BOK’s head office, this is immediately reflected in the government account.

-All kinds of treasury funds (Revenues, Expenditures, Other Treasury Funds) are concentrated and accounted for as deposits of the state, in accordance with the Treasury Funds Management Act.
+All kinds of treasury funds (Revenues, Expenditures, Other Treasury Funds) are aggregated and accounted for as deposits of the state, in accordance with the Treasury Funds Management Act.

 - Treasury Business Accounting

-Because Treasury Funds Accounting by itself does not show what kind of government funds have been handled, there is a need for additional detailed accounting by sub-accounts to clarify the details of increases or decreases of the government account.
+Since Treasury Funds Accounting by itself does not show what kind of government funds have been handled, additional detailed accounting by sub-accounts is needed to clarify the details of increases or decreases of the government account.

 Treasury business electronization